Frequently Asked Questions

 - We accommodate schedule changes whenever possible and are usually able to do so.
 However, it is best to contact us as soon as you know you need to make a change, as we cannot guarantee session changes within two weeks of your start date.

 - Yes, the lesson content is asynchronous, so you can participate from any time zone.
-Mentor office hours are offered most frequently in U.S. time zones (U.S. PT/MT/CT/ET), but we have students from all over the world studying with us.
-International students whose time zones do not work with the scheduled office hours can work with their mentors to schedule times to connect.
+Mentors most frequently interact during daytime hours in U.S. time zones (U.S. PT/MT/CT/ET), but we have students from all over the world studying with us.

 We offer need-based pre-college program scholarships in each cohort to students who need assistance with the program cost.
 The scholarship application is a part of the overall program application.